• Skip to main content

 Wood Bison sculpture viewpoint

 The Wood Bison gateway sculpture viewpoint is neat to see.
 Climbing on sculptures is prohibited for everyone’s safety.
-It’s just a few minutes to the right of the parking lot allowing all families and couples to see it.
-It’s best to take a few pictures with your partner or family and then head to the picnic tables for a meal or snack.
+It’s just a few minutes to the right of the parking lot for couples to see.
+It’s best to take a few pictures with your partner and then head to the picnic tables for a meal or a snack.

 Sagow Pematosowin Hiking Trails Fort McMurray